 Figure 6.27.1.3-1: UE ASP Application Client Data provided to NWDAF

 1. An NF subscribes to Analytics from the NWDAF.
-Note that NWDAF may initiate data collection prior to this subscription.
+Each Analytics Id defines its input data in TS 23.288 [5], that includes Analytics Filter information including e.g. AoI, Application ID(s), Note that NWDAF may initiate data collection prior to this subscription.

+NOTE 1: Whether and how to use Application Status as Analytics Filter Information can be discussed at normative phase.

 2. The NWDAF determines using Nnrf_NFDiscovery Request including the Application ID(s) provided by NWDAF, which AF for UE data collection provided by the MNO to use.

-3. The NWDAF subscribes to the AF for UE data collection input data for analytics, using Naf_EventExposure Subscribe including the Target for Event Reporting (i.e. SUPI or any UE), both Event ID(s), Event Filters listed in clause 5.2.19.2.1 in TS 23.502 and the Application ID(s) for which input data is requested.
+3. The NWDAF subscribes to the AF for UE data collection input data for analytics, using Naf_EventExposure Subscribe including the Target for Event Reporting (i.e. SUPI, Internal Group Identifier or any UE), both Event ID(s), Event Filters listed in clause 5.2.19.2.1 in TS 23.502 [3] and the Application ID(s) for which input data is requested.
+Analytics Filter information included by the consumer NF in step 1 can be applied to the Event Filters.

 4. The AF for UE data collection determines which ASP Application Clients are in scope for data collection.
 If the NWDAF provided an Internal-Group-Id as Target for Event Reporting, then the MNO AF needs to find the list of SUPIs within that Internal-Group-Id.
 If the NWDAF provided "any UE" as target, then NWDAF checks the Analytics Filter and contacts AMF to find the list of SUPIs in that area of interest.
 The NWDAF contacts all of the ASP Application Clients supporting that Application Id.
 If the NWDAF provided an Area of Interest or Network Slice as Target for Event Reporting, then the MNO AF needs to find the list of SUPIs that are in scope.
 The MNO AF requests the ASP's UE Application Client to start reporting input data as requested in the SLA.